 The TRM is designed for use with both the AEPS Act and Act 129; however, it contains words and terms that apply only to the AEPS or only to Act 129.
 The following definitions are provided to identify words and terms that are specific for implementation of the AEPS:

-Administrator/Program Administrator – The Credit Administrator of the AEPS program that receives and processes, and approves AEPS Credit applications.
+Administrator/Program Administrator (PA) – The Credit Administrator of the AEPS program that receives and processes, and approves AEPS Credit applications.

 AEPS application forms – application forms submitted to qualify and register alternative energy facilities for alternative energy credits.